gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Hush, cherished, hush."
 She stood and came over to put her hand on my shoulder.
 I clutched it as if I were drowning, biting my other hand to hold back the tears I never let anyone see, not even her.
-I had been waiting *so long*...
+I had been waiting *so long*…

 "Hush, hush."
 Shau Sheu patted my shoulder gently.
 "Everything's going to be all right.
 Everything.
 This is a good sign, a wonderful sign.
 It means we're